 Seeking assistance to help sort through your concerns, conflicting thoughts and emotional responses can be beneficial.
 Counselling with someone who can help you do this can help you sort through your feelings and help you plan a way ahead.

 Heather Thompson is registered with Medicare to provide non-directive pregnancy support counselling services.
 Medicare rebates are available for up to 3 sessions per patient per pregnancy.
-LINK to Medicare
+For more information please click here

 This service involves the counsellor undertaking a safe confidential space that helps the person explore concerns they have about a pregnancy.
 This includes providing unbiased, evidence-based information about all the options and service available where requested.